oitcode/samarium/README.md

 If you find any issue in this application, you can help by raising an issue here in our github repo.

-## Support

-Please star this repository to show your support if you find this project useful and/or interesting.

 ## License

 [MIT license](https://opensource.org/licenses/MIT)